-Rodents are a type of mammal that can be found throughout most of the world, and many species including mice and rats have adapted to living near people.
+Rodents are a type of mammal that can be found throughout most of the world, and many species including mice and rats have adapted to living near people, which makes Alabama the perfect place.
 Rodents are prolific breeders and voracious eaters; this means they are continuously searching for food.
 Unfortunately, our homes and businesses often provide mice, rats, and other rodents with their basic needs.
 Rodents are part of the order “Rodentia.”
 Rodentia means “to gnaw” and is what these furry creatures are well-known for.
 All rodents, no matter the species, have front incisors that are constantly growing which means rodents are constantly chewing to prevent overgrowth.

 Rodents tend to be a year-round problem and we need to take great care to make our properties as unappealing as possible in order to keep them away from our families, homes, and personal belongings.

 Mice and rats pose many serious dangers to your family and your home's structure.
 The high metabolism of a rodent causes it to process the food it eats quickly and produce a lot of waste.
 As rodents travel through a home, they contaminate food and surfaces with their excrement.
 Rodents spread bacteria, disease-causing pathogens, and parasites that make people ill.
 An unpleasant musty odor often develops near where rodents build their nest from the build-up of urine and excrement.